What is NOPAT?

-Net Operating Profit After Tax (NOPAT) represents a company’s theoretical after-tax operating income if it had no debt in its capital structure.
+NOPAT, or Net Operating Profit After Tax, is a company’s theoretical after-tax operating income if it had no debt in its capital structure.

 By removing the impact of financing differences in capital structures, comparisons between industry peers become more “apples to apples” – especially since discretionary decisions regarding leverage can significantly skew data sets.

-Amongst industry practitioners, as well as in academia, NOPAT is frequently used interchangeably with terms such as:
+Among industry practitioners, as well as in academia, the metric is frequently used interchangeably with terms such as:

 So how exactly is the tax rate “adjusted”?

-In particular, NOPAT is a critical step in calculating a company’s available future free cash flows (FCFs), which serve as the foundation of the discounted cash flow analysis method.
+In particular, calculating the metric is a critical step in calculating a company’s available future free cash flows (FCFs), which serve as the foundation of the discounted cash flow analysis (DCF) method.

-The calculation of NOPAT comprises multiplying EBIT by (1 – t), in which “t” refers to the target’s marginal tax rate.
+The calculation comprises multiplying EBIT by (1 – t), in which “t” refers to the target’s marginal tax rate.

 While for purposes of modeling, the marginal tax rate can be used, the effective tax rate – the actual tax rate paid based on historical data – can also serve as a useful point of reference.

-Another formula with a couple of additional steps to calculate NOPAT begins with net income.
+Another formula begins with net income and has a couple of additional steps to calculate the metric.

 From net income (“bottom line”), we add back non-operating losses and deduct any non-operating gains, and then add back the impact of interest expense and taxes.
 In effect, we have gone from net income up to the operating income line item.